• Skip to primary navigation

 The Pescatarian

-The Pescatarian is located at Amaliegade 49, 1256 København K. The restaurant is open from 11:30 a.m. to 2:30 p.m. for lunch and from 5 to 10 p.m. for dinner Monday through Saturday.
+The Pescatarian is located at Amaliegade 49, 1256 København K, and it has a wheelchair-accessible entrance.
+The restaurant is open daily from noon to 3 p.m. for lunch and from 5 p.m. to 1 a.m. for dinner.

 View this post on Instagram